-The proceeds from the sale of common stock offered pursuant to this prospectus are solely for the account of the selling security holders.
+The proceeds from the sale of common stock offered pursuant to this prospectus are solely for the account of the selling security holder.
 Accordingly, we will receive no proceeds from the sale of such common stock.
-However, we may receive cash consideration of up to US\$6.9 million in connection with the exercise of the warrants.
+However, we may receive cash consideration of up to US\$36.9 million in connection with the exercise of the warrants.
 We would use such proceeds for working capital and general corporate purposes.

-SELLING SECURITY HOLDERS
+SELLING SECURITY HOLDER

-We have prepared this prospectus to allow the selling security holders to sell, from time to time, up to 1,113,128 shares of our common stock issuable upon the exercise of warrants acquired by the selling security holders (a) in a private placement consummated in September 2006 and (b) by assignment from assignors that acquired warrants in our September 2006 private placement.
-Except for the purchase and ownership of our securities, the selling security holders have not had any material relationship with us within the past three years.
+We have prepared this prospectus to allow the selling security holder to sell, from time to time, up to 6,231,923 shares of our common stock issuable upon the exercise of warrants it acquired in private placements consummated in calendar years 2005, 2006 and 2007.
+Except for the purchase and ownership of our securities, the selling security holder has not had any material relationship with us within the past three years.

-The selling security holders received registration rights with respect to the shares of our common stock issuable upon the exercise of warrants, and this prospectus is part of the registration statement filed to satisfy such obligations.
-In accordance with the terms of our registration rights agreements with the selling security holders, this prospectus generally covers the resale of at least 130% of the maximum number of shares of common stock issuable upon exercise of the warrants (without taking into account any limitations on the exercise of the warrants set forth in the warrants).
+The selling security holder received registration rights with respect to the shares of our common stock issuable upon the exercise of warrants, and this prospectus is part of the registration statement filed to satisfy such obligations.
+In accordance with the terms of our registration rights agreements with the selling security holder, this prospectus generally covers the resale of at least 130% of the maximum number of shares of common stock issuable upon exercise of the warrants (without taking into account any limitations on the exercise of the warrants set forth in the warrants).
 Because the exercise price of the warrants may be adjusted, the number of shares of common stock that will actually be issued may be more or less than the number of shares of common stock being offered by this prospectus.
-We will amend this prospectus and the registration statement of which it is a part to register shares of common stock issued to the selling security holders in excess of those offered hereby, if any.
+We will amend this prospectus and the registration statement of which it is a part to register shares of common stock issued to the selling security holder in excess of those offered hereby, if any.

-The table below states the name of the selling security holders and other information regarding the selling security holders' beneficial ownership of shares of our common stock, including shares issuable under warrants and being offered under this prospectus.
-To our knowledge, except as otherwise disclosed herein, each selling security holder has sole voting and investment power over the common stock listed next to such holder's name in the table below.
-Under the terms of the warrants, a selling security holder may not exercise the warrants, to the extent such exercise would cause such selling security holder, together with its affiliates, to beneficially own a number of shares of common stock that would exceed 4.99% of our then outstanding shares of common stock following such exercise, excluding for purposes of such determination shares of common stock issuable upon exercise of warrants that have not been exercised.
+The table below states the name of the selling security holder and other information regarding the selling security holder's beneficial ownership of shares of our common stock, including shares issuable under warrants and being offered under this prospectus.
+To our knowledge, except as otherwise disclosed herein, the selling security holder has sole voting and investment power over the common stock listed in the table below.
+Under the terms of the warrants, the selling security holder may not exercise the warrants, to the extent such exercise would cause the selling security holder, together with its affiliates, to beneficially own a number of shares of common stock that would exceed 4.99% of our then outstanding shares of common stock following such exercise, excluding for purposes of such determination shares of common stock issuable upon exercise of warrants that have not been exercised.
 The number of shares in the following table do not reflect this limitation.
 See "Plan of Distribution."

-The common stock offered by this prospectus may be offered from time to time by the entities named below:
+The common stock offered by this prospectus may be offered from time to time by the entity named below: